 As an entrepreneur, you have the task of handling your marketing like a pro.
 Start by listening to your customers, market before you launch, and take advantage of PR opportunities.
 These entrepreneurial marketing tips will help make a difference.

-If you want to learn about the best business opportunities for 2019, check out this article.
+If you want to learn about the best business opportunities for the new economy, check out this article.